thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 Since in different places different ID formats are used (see `BTSIdentifiableItem`_), ``BTSIDReservationObject`` allows prefixes.
 There is no further scoping or proper namespacing.

+..
+ATTENTION:: The details of the reservation logic are controlled by the ``propertyStrings`` field on the
+    `BTSProjectDBCollection`_ belonging to the active (dictionary) object.

 ``BTSIDReservationObject`` is a subtype of `BTSDBBaseObject`_.
 From there it inherits its useless `_rev` field.